The cheapest rate currently to call Thailand from the UK

 |

-The Thai people celebrate the Songkran festival every year with water.
-Everyone gets soaking wet (including the tourists) at the hottest time of the year.
-Songkran is a Public Spring Cleaning Day, supported by a religious belief that anything old and useless must be thrown away or it will bring bad luck.
-Average low temperature is 20°C and high temperature is 37°C. The geographic and climatic conditions make the country suitable for the cultivation of a wide range of tropical and semi-tropical agricultural crops.
+The climate in Thailand is very different to the UK and average low temperature is 20°C and high temperature is 37°C. The geographic and climatic conditions make the country suitable for the cultivation of a wide range of tropical and semi-tropical agricultural crops.
 Bangkok is one of the hottest cities in the world.
 Daytime temperatures will rarely drop much below 30°C and can go up above 40°C some days.

+Thai food is renowned all around the globe for its distinctive flavours, which are a mix of spicy and sour tastes.
+Each area of Thailand has its own culinary specialities.
+Thai food online provides all the essential ingredients you will require to recreate these wonderful Thai tastes at home.
 Thai food is simply prepared and very aromatic.
 Rice is a common accompaniment to most Thai cuisine, noodles are also popular and sauces are served with almost every meal.
 It is typical that several dishes are served at meal times and fresh vegetables are always on the menu.
 Popular Thai dishes include Phat Thai ( rice noodles with lime juice, chopped peanuts, and egg combined with chicken or seafood, fish sauce and sugar) Tom yam (hot & sour soup with fish or meat) and spicy green papaya salad which is one of the most popular dishes for women in Thailand.
 A full range of Thai foods and recipes can be found here.

 Visitors from most countries who arrive in Thailand without a visa will be granted a 30 day stay if they have proof of onward ticket and adequate funds.
 For longer stays you should apply for a visa before leaving home.
 There are six consulates in the UK where some visas can be granted in as little as one hour.
 Single entry visas will allow you to enter for up to 90 days.
 Multiple entry visas are valid for 12 months from the date of issue.
 It allows you to enter Thailand on many occasions, but after each 90 days stay you must leave the country and re-enter for another period of 90 days.
 Retirement visas and work visas are also available.